-If, when the contact points are examined, it is found that they have been burned or blackened (owing, probably, to the presence at some time or other of oil or dirt), or if they have worn unevenly, before adjusting with the gap gauge it may be necessary to file the points flat.
-If this is done, a dead smooth file should be used, and only the least possible amount of metal removed.
-If the points appear discoloured but are not appreciably worn, they may be cleaned with cloth moistened with petrol.
+If, when the contact points are examined, it is found that they have been burned or blackened (owing, probably, to the presence at some time or other of oil or dirt), they may be cleaned with very fine emery cloth and afterwards with a cloth moistened with petrol.
+Care must be taken that all particles of dirt and metal dust are wiped away.